BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 this still isn't good enough, we still create two oject, a *std::array* and the *std::string_view*. there also a problem with having static variables in the *consteval* function.

-so now we try other crazy stuff, we have a function that returns a refernce to the template argument. and now we got something that the compiler can optimize.
+so now we try other crazy stuff, we have a function that returns a reference to the template argument. and now we got something that the compiler can optimize.

 > Class non template type parameter
 >